canonical/charmed-magma/docs/how-to/integrate_charmed_magma_orchestrator_to_elasticsearch.md

-# Integrate Charmed Magma Orchestrator to ElasticSearch
+# Integrate Charmed Magma Orchestrator to Elasticsearch

 ## Requirements

- - ElasticSearch instance (**not part of the `magma-orc8r` bundle**) supporting both `HTTP` and `HTTPS` requests
+ - Elasticsearch instance supporting both `HTTP` and `HTTPS` requests
- - Connectivity between the Orchestrator and the ElasticSearch
+ - Connectivity between the Orchestrator and the Elasticsearch

 ## Integration